 In Flanders Fields

 A new long term project, that I started to work on is the Great War.
-Regretfully, due to Covid-19, the project is temporarily on hold.
+Regretfully, due to Covid-19, the project was temporarily on hold.
 The Great War, as all other wars, was a real disaster.
 So many people lost their lives.
 It was a dirty catastrophic war.
 Just some figures to get an understanding of the magnitude of how terrible it all was: 64 million soldiers took up their weapons, 10 million died.
 The four years resulted in 40 million people that were wounded and injured.

 I live not too far away from the battlefields of this war, in Belgium.
 I made a first day trip in February 2019 around Ieper.
 I want to go back more often in order to to have a better understanding of what happened and pay a tribute to the people that lost their precious lives.